-The tables below contain an overview of the courses for the three Bachelor's programme years as offered effective from the 2018-2019 academic year.
-The overview that follows lists the courses given to students who commenced in 2015-2016, 2016-2017 and 2017-2018.
+The tables below contain an overview of the courses in Bachelor-1, Bachelor-2 and Bachelor-3 in 2020-2021.
+This overview lists the courses given to students who commenced 2015-2016 and later years.
 Students who commenced the programme before 2015-2016 are referred to the former Education and Examination Regulations.

-Cohorts commencing in 2017-2018 and 2018-2019
+Cohorts commencing in 2017-2018 and later years Bachelor-1: